With a grim Brexit budget, British finance minister Hammond hushes critics for now

 Hammond was under intense pressure from within his own Conservative Party to spend money Britain doesn’t have on courting voters, though he is boxed in by uncertainty over the impact of Britain’s March 2019 exit from the European Union.

-Despite outlining a somber outlook for economic growth and government borrowing, Hammond announced some spending steps aimed at winning back voters, in particular abolishing a property tax for most first-time home-buyers.
+Despite outlining a sombre outlook for economic growth and government borrowing, Hammond announced some spending steps aimed at winning back voters, in particular abolishing a property tax for most first-time home-buyers.

 The plans were enough to win over Conservative lawmakers who had even been urging Prime Minister Theresa May before the budget to fire him for his cautious approach to Brexit and the public finances.